 Term: May 5 - August 21, 2020

-Hours: 35 hours/week, Wednesday - Sunday, with some evening work
+Hours: 37.5 hours/week, Monday - Friday, with potential for some weekend and evening work

 Location: Surrey, BC